LinkdropHQ/linkdrop-batch-sdk/README.md

   * `id`: The token ID (required for ERC721/ERC1155 campaigns).
   * `amount`: The amount of tokens per link (required for ERC20/ERC1155 campaigns).
   * `links`: The number of links to be created.
   * `weiAmount`: The amount of native tokens that should be sent to the proxy contract address manually.
+The default value is `0`.

 2. `options`: This is an optional object that can contain the following properties:
   * `shortCodeLength`: The length of claimCode.
 The default value is `12`.